 Over the course of several months, I supported designs of Codecademy's new onboarding experience, across various releases.

-This work was meant to improve upon the company's first version of onboarding, by better orienting new learners to Codecademy's offerings - as well as serving business needs of capturing data for segmentation, persona targeting and personalization.
+Improve upon the company's first version of onboarding, by better orienting new learners to Codecademy's offerings - as well as serving business needs of capturing data for segmentation, persona targeting and personalization.

 By clicking "Give me a custom recommendation", a learner can complete a questionaire that notes their interests and learning style - giving them a personalized recommendation while also helping Codecademy better understand its learners.
 In the first version of this onboarding experience, the learner could click "I want to explore on my own" to explore the catalog.

 As I mocked the flow at higher fidelities, I made sure to continuously check in with marketing team members to ensure the copy was welcoming, easy to understand, and as streamlined as possible.